6 Top Primary School ideas For Learning About Insects

 6. Mini Breaks For Minibeasts

 I’m sure we would all love a break in a four-star hotel, and our creepy-crawly friends aren’t any different.
 They really appreciate it when we provide some luxury accommodation for them.
-Here’s how you can build your own High-Rise Hilton For Happy Bugs.
+Why not build them a own High-Rise Hilton for Happy Bugs?

 Written by Sue Langwade – Guest Writer for Out of the Ark Music